Fact-checked by the onlinepaydaynews.com editorial team

 Are There Any Risks or Limitations to Know?

 Rent reporting is largely low-risk, but there are three limitations renters must understand before signing up.
 First, late or missed rent payments will be reported and will harm your score, just as a missed credit card payment would.
-Second, not all lenders use the FICO scoring models that incorporate rental data — some mortgage underwriters, for example, still use older FICO versions that do not factor in rent tradelines.
+Second, not all lenders use the FICO scoring models that incorporate rental data.
+Some mortgage underwriters, for example, still use older FICO versions that do not factor in rent tradelines.

 Third, subscription fees are ongoing.
 If you cancel the service, the reported tradeline typically remains on your credit report but stops being updated.
 A dormant tradeline is neutral at worst, but it will not continue building positive history.
 Always confirm the service’s cancellation and data-retention policy before subscribing.